 Institutions of higher education shall forward one electronic copy of all required forms in appropriate electronic format, for each project and reporting requirement per Section 1.9, Budget Request Submission Schedule.
+Institutions should also include a PDF version of their entire submittal.
 All electronic submittal should be addressed to Lauren Lopez (Lauren.Lopez@dhe.state.co.us).
 A hard copy submission is not required.